fsprojects/Avalonia.FuncUI/docs/view-basics/attributes.md

 )
 ```

-By default the handler function is only updated if the underlaying delegate type changes.
+By default, the handler function is only updated if the underlying delegate type changes.

 ### 🧲 Attached Properties